alterNERDtive/VoiceAttack-profiles/docs/troubleshooting.md

 corresponding VoiceAttack variable.
 HCS neither does anything similar nor checks if EDDI is speaking to prevent conflicts.
 Refer to them if you want that changed.

+## This does not work with Geforce Now

+Nope.
+Just won’t.
+Geforce Now obviously has Elite’s files, journals and keybinds stored on some random PC in the cloud.
+Your local VoiceAttack has no way of accessing those.

+If you can get VoiceAttack to run _on Geforce Now_ in parallel to Elite, I don’t see why it wouldn’t work.